 Advanced Encryption Standard

-For the purposes of DLMS/COSEM, the Advanced Encryption Standard (AES) as specified in FIPS PUB 197:2001 shall be used.
+For the purposes of DLMS®/COSEM, the Advanced Encryption Standard (AES) as specified in FIPS PUB 197:2001 shall be used.
 AES operates on blocks (chunks) of data during an encryption or decryption operation.
 For this reason, AES is referred to as a block cipher algorithm.

 NOTE The following text is quoted from NIST SP 800-21:2005, 3.3.1.3.